asaf-erlich/docker-kafka-spark/README.md

 | kafka1 | wurstmeister/kafka | 2.12-2.2.0 | 172.25.0.12:9092 |
 | kafka2 | wurstmeister/kafka | 2.12-2.2.0 | 172.25.0.13:9092 |
 | spark | gettyimages/spark | 2.4.1-hadoop-3.0 | 172.25.0.14 |

+_Note: Kafka 1 is intended to be used as the publisher and Kafka 2 is intended to be used as the consumer_

 # Quickstart